 Head Lice Removal in Dauphin and Cumberland County, Pennsylvania

-At Lice Lifters of Harrisburg, our team has the knowledge, tools and 100 percent safe and natural lice-killing products to handle this problem for your whole family quickly and easily.
+At Lice Lifters of Harrisburg, our team has the knowledge, tools and 100 percent safe and natural lice-killing products to handle this problem for your whole family quickly and easily; stop by our Harrisburg PA lice treatment center today.
 Lice may not be dangerous but they’re still no fun for any kid of yours afflicted with them.
 If you suspect your child has lice, we’ll start by verifying this and then handling the infestation in a single visit so they can get on with their lives free of itchy discomfort.